Stochasticity in Motion: An Information-Theoretic Approach to Trajectory Prediction: Introduction

-Despite many successful approaches of approximating the posterior distribution, the AD prediction community has not yet tried to quantify or to decompose the uncertainty of trajectory prediction models in a theoretically principled manner~\citep{wilson2020_casebayesiandeeplearning}.
-This gap is notable, especially considering the potential benefits of decomposing the uncertainty.
-The total uncertainty can be decomposed into two types: aleatoric and epistemic uncertainty~\citep{wimmer23a_uq, huellermeier2021uqml}.
-Aleatoric uncertainty represents the inherent variability within the data, such as the equal likelihood of a vehicle turning left or right at a T-junction.
-This type of uncertainty cannot be reduced, even with more data.
-In contrast, epistemic uncertainty arises from the lack of knowledge or information and can be reduced by collecting more data~\citep{wimmer23a_uq}.
-Knowledge of epistemic uncertainty is helpful in various contexts, e.g. risk-sensitive reinforcement learning~\citep{depeweg2018decomposition} and \ac{OOD} detection~\citep{amini2020_deep}.
-By understanding the sources of uncertainty, one can confirm that an autonomous vehicle finds itself in an \ac{OOD} scenario by observing a higher epistemic uncertainty.
-This can be an important signal for a planner that uses predictions in its decision-making.
-By incorporating this information, planners can make more informed decisions and potentially take preventative actions in situations of high uncertainty.
+In uncertainty modeling, total uncertainty can be categorized into two types: aleatoric and epistemic~\cite{wimmer23a_uq, huellermeier2021uqml}.
+Aleatoric uncertainty represents inherent variability in the data, such as the equal likelihood of a vehicle turning left or right at a T-junction.
+This type of uncertainty cannot be reduced, even with additional data.
+In contrast, epistemic uncertainty arises from a lack of knowledge and can be reduced by collecting more data~\cite{wimmer23a_uq}.
+Understanding epistemic uncertainty is valuable in various contexts, such as risk-sensitive reinforcement learning~\cite{depeweg2018decomposition} and out-of-distribution (OOD) detection~\cite{monish23evcenternet,mohan23pods}.
+By analyzing uncertainty sources, an \ac{AV} can recognize OOD scenarios by detecting increased epistemic uncertainty.
+This can serve as a critical signal for a planner that relies on predictions for decision making.
+Incorporating this information enables planners to make more informed decisions and take precautionary actions in high-uncertainty situations.
+For example, a vehicle could signal for a human takeover in scenarios with high epistemic uncertainty~\cite{rangesh2022predictingtakeovertimeautonomous}.
+Furthermore, uncertainty analysis can be applied not only to the behavior of other agents but also to the \ac{AV}’s own planned trajectory, providing deeper insights into decision-making confidence and potential risks.